 Anna Zajacova is a demographer and sociologist whose work focuses on population health, especially chronic pain and educational patterns in health.
 Anna is a Professor of Sociology at the University of Western Ontario.

 Roundtable Topic: How to develop your research program; differentiate yourself from your advisor (student focused)

 Dr. Lauren Gaydosh is an Assistant Professor of Sociology, Research Associate at the Population Research Center, and Research Affiliate at the Center on Aging and Population Sciences at the University of Texas at Austin.
 Her primary research focuses on better understanding the role of early life environments in shaping health across the life course.
-This work integrates social, contextual, and biological data from population-based longitudinal studies to examine how inequalities in the social environment get under the skin to create health disparities.
-Her research has been funded by the National Institutes of Health, the National Science Foundation, and the US Fulbright Program.
 Read more

 Dr. Gaydosh was a Ruth L. Kirschstein Individual Postdoctoral Fellow supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development at the Carolina Population Center at the University of North Carolina at Chapel Hill.
 She holds a PhD in Sociology, Social Policy, and Demography from Princeton University.
 Her work has been published in Demography, the Proceedings of the National Academy of Sciences, the Journal of Health and Social Behavior, American Journal of Public Health, and Social Forces.